SpongePowered/SpongeDocs/source/plugin/effects.rst

     viewer.playSound(SoundTypes.ENTITY_CREEPER_PRIMED, new Vector3d(1, 65, 1), 1);

 Now let's break this down.
-First, we have the :javadoc:`SoundType` being played.
-This is simply the sound that will be played.
+First, the :javadoc:`SoundType` specifies the sound that will be played.
 Next we have a ``Vector3d`` position.
 This position can be constructed, or it can be retrieved from a ``Location`` using the :javadoc:`Location#getPosition()` method.
 In the example above, the sound will be played at the coordinates ``1, 65, 1``.
 Lastly, we have the volume that the sound will be played at.
-The volume is a double, that ranges from zero to two.
+The volume is a double that ranges from zero to two.

 Now that we can play basic sounds, we can go further in-depth with our sounds.
 Let's say we wanted to play our sound at